miguel-guerrero/slingshot/test_trip/README.md

     bbb

 is bbb covered by the 2nd if?
-it is a bit ambiguous as the prints implicit in the non-python lines have no indentation.
-By default they are assumed to belong to the innermost block opened in python, but to resolve this you may need to insert explicit end's, for example:
+it is a bit ambiguous as the emits() implicit in the non-python lines have no indentation.
+By default they are assumed to belong to the innermost block opened in python, but to clarify this or to force non-default behavior, you may need to insert explicit end's, for example:

     % if x>0: